apache/systemds/contributing-to-systemml.md

 ### Java Code Format

 Java in SystemML should be formatted using a standard format.
-The "SystemML Format" at `dev/code-style/systemml-style.xml` can be imported into Eclipse and IntelliJ for this purpose.
+The "SystemML Format" at `dev/code-style/systemml-style-eclipse.xml` can be imported into Eclipse and `dev/code-style/systemml-style-intellij.xml` can be imported into IntelliJ for this purpose.

 No trailing whitespace is preferred.
 IDEs such as Eclipse and IntelliJ can be configured for this option.